Spaghetti-Noodle-Kitty/LBTT/README.md

 > If an update is received by the broker, it will check it's subscription list and get every client who is subscribed to the hierarchy of the update.
 > The Broker will then send the updated value to all subscribed clients
 >
-> The full update cycle would look something like this:
+> The full update cycle would look something like this:<br/>
 > ``` Client =[subto /x/y]> Broker```<br/>
 > ``` Sensor =[ "Z"|/x/y ]> Broker```<br/>
 > ``` Broker =[    "Z"   ]> Client```<br/>